jonahschueller/jonahschueller/README.md

 ## Hi there, I'm Jonah 👋 👨🏽‍💻

-### Currently exploring the world of ☁️ cloud computing

 #### 🤓 Some technologies I work with:

-🐳 Docker - 🖥 React - 🟦 Typescript - 🐍 Python - ☁️ GCP/AWS
+🖥 React - 🟦 Typescript - 🐍 Python

 ## Find me in the web 🌎